Pedro Moreira (footballer, born 1989): Rio Ave

 Moreira was loaned to fellow top-flight club Rio Ave F.C. in June 2014.
 He totalled 41 games with four goals for the season, including seven to help his team to reach the group phase of the UEFA Europa League.

 On 22 July 2015, Moreira joined Rio Ave on a permanent three-year contract.

 Later career

 Moreira agreed to a deal at FC Hermannstadt of the Romanian Liga I on 18 October 2018.
 He returned to Portugal in February 2020, signing with F.C.
 Arouca in the third tier and going on to achieve two promotions in as many years.

 On 2 June 2022, aged 33, Moreira renewed his link at the Estádio Municipal de Arouca until 2024.
+He retired in June 2025, being immediately appointed his last club's team manager.

 International career

 Moreira won 39 caps for Portugal across all youth levels.
 His under-21 bow took place on 11 July 2009, in a 1–0 loss against Cape Verde in the Lusofonia Games.